AFFANDRA-SOLUSI-TEKNOLOGI/MysqldumpOverTelegram/README.md

 # copy .env.example to .env
 cp .env.example .env

-# now you can configure what database connection you want to
+# now you can configure the settings in src/config.ts and .env
-# backup and other things you need in config.js & .env

 # build the project
 pnpm build